 aws route53 change-resource-record-sets --hosted-zone-id "$HOSTED_ZONE_ID" --cli-input-json "$INPUT_JSON"

-In this example, I’ve compressed and hosted source in a simple S3 bucket, and using it with UserData instance.
+In this example, I’ve compressed and hosted the source in a simple S3 bucket, and use it with the instance UserData.

 #!/bin/bash